-The state is commended for permitting districts to utilize a respected national program, Teach For America, to recruit talented new teachers.
+The state is also commended for specifying coursework in terms of clock hours and for empowering districts to operate their own programs.
+California is also lauded for permitting districts to utilize two respected national programs, Teach For America and The New Teacher Project, to recruit talented new teachers.